trioderegion/warpgate/README.md

 The primary function of Warp Gate.
 When executed, it will create a custom MeasuredTemplate that is used to place the spawned token and handle any customizations provided in the Update object.

+### `async warpgate.wait(timeMs)`
+Helper function.
+Waits for a specified amount of time (be sure to await!).
+Useful for timings with animations in the pre/post callbacks.

 ## Update Shorthand
 The `update` object can contain up to three keys: `token`, `actor`, and `item`.
 The `token` and `actor` key values are standard update objects as one would use in `actor.update({...data})`.
 The `item` key uses a shorthand notation to make creating the updates easier.
 Notably, it does not require the `_id` field to be part of the update object for a given item.